 - Low maintenance costs

-100% natural fibre netting for netting for short term vegetation establishment on banks and slopes up to 30 degrees.
-Typically lasts for up to 2 years site and weather dependant.
+100% natural fibre netting for short term vegetation establishment on banks and slopes up to 30 degrees.
+Typically lasts for up to 2 years site and weather dependent.

-100% natural fibre netting to ensure long term surface stability on steep problem areas, exposed sites and water courses.
-Typically lasts for up to 3 years site and weather dependant.
+100% natural fibre netting to ensure long term surface stability on steep problem areas, exposed sites and watercourses.
+Typically lasts for up to 3 years site and weather dependent.

-100% natural, plastic and chemical FREE mulch mat with light barrier.
+100% natural, plastic and chemical FREE mulch mat with a light barrier.
 Moisture control, weed control, soil erosion protection.
-Typically lasts for up to 3 years site and weather dependant.
+Typically lasts for up to 3 years site and weather dependent.

 100% recycled material and recyclable.
-Multipurpose peg for garden and landscaping projects
+The multipurpose peg for garden and landscaping projects